-The winery "Taltarni Vineyards" is located at Avoca in the wine area Pyrenees in the Australian state of Victoria.
-The name comes from the language of the Aborigines means "red earth" and points to the silicon and iron-containing and thus red colored clay soil (see Terra Rossa ).
-The company was founded in 1969 and was one of the founders of the viticulture sector.
-The current owners, John Goelet and Red Earth Nominees, acquired it in 1972 with the vision of producing world-class wines in a cooler Mediterranean climate.
+The winery "Taltarni Vineyards" is located at Avoca in the wine sector Pyrenees in the Australian state of Victoria.
+The name, which comes from the Aboriginal language, means "red earth" and indicates the silicon and iron-containing and thus red colored clay soil (see below Terra Rossa ).
+The company was founded in 1969 and was one of the founders of the wine-growing sector.
+The current owners, John Goelet and Red Earth Nominees, acquired it in 1972 with the vision of making first-class wines in a rather cool Mediterranean climate.

 The first wines were marketed five years later.
-The total estate comprises about 700 hectares of land, of which 132 hectares are planted with vines.
-The vineyards are located at 400 meters above sea level.
+The entire estate comprises around 700 hectares of land, of which 132 hectares are planted with vines.
+The vineyards are 400 meters above sea level.
 Cool nights and warm days create excellent climatic conditions for the production of top wines.
-It cultivates the red varieties Cabernet Sauvignon, Merlot, Shiraz and Malbec, as well as the white varieties Sauvignon Blanc and Riesling.
+The red varieties Cabernet Sauvignon, Merlot, Shiraz and Malbec, as well as the white varieties Sauvignon Blanc and Riesling are cultivated.

-In 1986, the Tasmanian winery Clover Hill was acquired.
-Today's premium ice house is located in northeastern Tasmania in the Piper's River region, which has a similar climate as the Chamapgne.
-Around 21 hectares were planted exclusively with the three classic Champagne varieties Chardonnay, Pinot Noir and Pinot Meunier.
-In some years with exceptionally good climatic conditions, a blanc de blancs is produced.
+In 1986 the Tasmanian winery Clover Hill was acquired.
+Today's premium secte house is located in northeastern Tasmania in the Piper's River region, which has a similar climate to that of Chamapgne.
+Around 21 hectares were planted exclusively with the three classic champagne varieties Chardonnay, Pinot Noir and Pinot Meunier.
+In isolated years with exceptionally good climatic conditions, a Blanc de blancs is also produced.

-In 1998, the winery Lalla Gully was founded in 1992 in northeastern Tasmania.
-The vineyards cover nearly 18 hectares.
+In 1998, the Lalla Gully winery, founded in 1992 in north-east Tasmania, was bought.
+The vineyards cover almost 18 hectares.
 The picturesque property is embedded in a natural amphitheater and creates excellent conditions for white wines.
 The wines of all three wineries are produced under the supervision of the French-born winemaker Loïc Le Calvez.
-The special goal is to maintain the typical characteristics of the area and fine fruit notes.
-In the same ownership are also the California winery Clos Du Val Winery in the Napa Valley and the Domaine de Nizas winery in Languedoc, France.
+A particular goal is to maintain the typical characteristics and fine fruit notes.
+The California winery is also owned Clos Du Val Winery in the Napa Valley and the Domaine de Nizas winery in Languedoc, France.